 Students' Guide to Participation, (generally a '.pdf' file)in the annual Inland Empire

 Science & Engineering Fair.
-Note, this is a 2013-14 version as the 2014-15 version was difficult to understand and contained information that was not directly helpful to students and parents.
+Note, this is a 2013-14 more recent versions are difficult to understand and contained information that was not directly helpful to students and parents.

 The Annual IESEF for students representing schools in Inyo, Mono and San Bernardino counties is held at the National